-From this initial self-assessment, an action log has been compiled for further management review.
-Each action will be evaluated and risk-assessed.
-The review process will assign a lead officer(s) and a timescale for completion.

-In addition and to complement this workstream, the following management actions have been taken or are planned:
+From the initial self-assessment, an action log was compiled for further management review.
+Each action was evaluated and risk-assessed.
+The review process assigned a lead officer(s) and a timescale for completion.
+Progress on the framework actions is monitored at a senior level on a 4 weekly basis thus ensuring progress is on track and is documented.
+In addition and to complement this work stream; the following management actions have been taken or are planned: